PubNub Kafka Sink Connector

 -

-Fill in your Kafka Connect host address (
+Fill in your Kafka Connect host address and deploy the connector.

 -d @examples/pubnub-sink-connector.json \